noobiept-other/blog_example/readme.md

         justify-content: space-between;
     }

-We'll also divide our blog in two columns, to have two columns, the left side will have the content, and the right side has the categories list.
+We'll also divide our blog in two columns, with the left side having the content, and the right side the categories list.
 You're free to improve the styling as you see fit.

 ## blog/views.py ##